Databases & More

 **NPL pays for these so our members can access them for free with their library card.

-**Ancestry Library Edition – (New!
-Remote use) – As of March 2020, access to this resource has been temporarily expanded to library cardholders working remotely, courtesy of ProQuest and its partner Ancestry.
+**Ancestry Library Edition – (Remote use extended until 30 September 2020) – Access to this resource has been temporarily expanded to library cardholders working remotely, courtesy of ProQuest and its partner Ancestry.
 Please contact your library for instructions on how to access this resource.
 Once you have your access credentials, please click here.
 (See more below!)

 **Ancestry Library Edition – (In-Library use only) – provides genealogical and historical research capabilities.
 With more than 5 billion names in over 4,600 databases, includes census, military, court, land, and probate records; vital and church records; directories; and passenger lists.

 **Auto Repair Source – Features content from the original equipment manufacturers including step-by-step repair procedures with supporting images, maintenance schedules, estimated labor times, technical service bulletins, specifications and diagnostic trouble codes so users can accurately diagnose, repair and maintain their vehicle.
 Millions of high-quality images can be magnified and printed.
 Images include component location diagrams and comprehensive wiring diagrams.
 Auto Repair Source is also optimized for touch screen devices.

 BC Laws – Access to the Statutes & Regulations of B.C.